 Thinkers appreciate concise interactions.
 It’s best to approach them with reason on your side but feelings and emotions can be used to add weight to a decision.

-AO Life wastes no time in providing value on thier homepage, which thinker-types appreciate.
+AO Life wastes no time in providing value on their homepage, which thinker-types appreciate.
 It’s factually grounded, objective and intellectually critical and provides “How to” articles for added daily efficiencies.
 With thinkers it’s important to emphasize what’s in it for them.

 - Orient themselves with people or communication